Charmi1520/Ecommerce_Analysis/README.md

 # Ecommerce Customer Behaviour Analysis

 In this project, we will use unsupervised machine learning to categorize clients based on features of their purchase behavior.
 Predictive marketing may help businesses by finding clients that have similar demands or respond similarly to particular marketing activity.
-Furthermore, owing to our research, we can undoubtedly help business in determining the suitable categories to direct their targeted marketing campaigns.
+Furthermore, owing to research, we can undoubtedly help business in determining the suitable categories to direct their targeted marketing campaigns.
 **PHASES OF PROCESS FOLLOWED**
 BUISINESS UNDERSTANDING
 DATA UNDERSTANDING